E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/AdResS_TF/readme.rst

 :download:`Script to call TF calculation: <./run_tf_water_xplsit_sphere.sh>`

 The central script is *smooth_dens.sh*.
-This is a phyton 2.7 script which interpolates the density and generates the gradiant of the density and provides the force as an ascii table.
+This is a Python 2.7 script which interpolates the density and generates the gradiant of the density and provides the force as an ascii table.

 *TF_calc_water_xplit_sphere.sh* is controlling the MD run, and which region to interpolate, and builds the tables needed.
 The commands and the options used are described in `<http://www.gromacs.org/>`_ or if the  spherical geometry for AdResS is used also here: `<http://www.votca.org/Documentation>`_.